jmesparre/jm/memory-bank/activeContext.md

 - Installed `lucide-react` as a dependency.
 - Integrated `Blog8Demo` into `app/proyectos/page.tsx`.
 - Updated `memory-bank/ShadCN-context.md` to include `Card`.
+- Completed review of all `page.tsx` files in `app/` directory.
+No significant structural changes or new functionalities found beyond what is already documented; content is primarily informative and uses existing components.

 ## Next Steps

 - Continue to implement remaining sections and features as outlined in `projectbrief.md` and `progress.md`.
-- Develop content for the "Sobre Mí" page.
+- Develop content for the "Sobre Mí" page (if not already completed).
 - Address any new user requests for modifications or additions.
 - Ensure all new components and pages are properly integrated and functional.
 - Regularly update memory bank files to reflect project status and decisions.